 The Credit Agreement contains a number of covenants that limit, among other things, the incurrence of additional indebtedness.
-The Company is required to, among other things, maintain a minimum Fixed Charge Coverage Ratio, as defined in the Credit Agreement, and maintain a Leverage Ratio, as defined in the Credit Agreement, below a specified maximum.
+The Company is required to, among other things, maintain a minimum Fixed Charge Coverage Ratio, as defined in the credit agreement, and maintain a Leverage Ratio, as defined in the Credit Agreement, below a specified maximum.
 The Credit Agreement provides for a restriction on cash dividends and other distributions to stockholders on the Company's capital stock to the extent there is a default under the Credit Agreement.
 In addition, the Credit Agreement under certain circumstances limits the amount of such cash dividends and other distributions to stockholders in the event that after giving effect to any payment made to effect such cash dividend or other distribution, the Leverage Ratio would exceed 2.5 to 1 on a pro forma basis as of the end of the Company's most recently completed fiscal quarter.
 The Credit Agreement provides for an event of default in the event, among other things, that a person or group acquires 25% or more of the outstanding capital stock of the Company or obtains power to elect a majority of the Company's directors.
 None of these covenants are presently considered by management to be materially restrictive to the Company's operations, capital resources or liquidity.
 The Company is currently in compliance with all of the debt covenants under the Credit Agreement.

-At March 28, 2009, the Company had \$50,000,000 in borrowings outstanding and \$28,032,000 of letters of credit outstanding under the Credit Agreement.
-At March 28, 2009, there was \$146,968,000 available for future borrowings under the Credit Agreement.
-In addition, the Company has \$45,417,000 in letters of credit outstanding, as collateral for insurance claims, that are secured by investments and cash equivalents totaling \$47,879,000.
+At June 27, 2009, the Company had \$28,847,000 of letters of credit outstanding under the Credit Agreement.
+At June 27, 2009, there was \$196,153,000 available for future borrowings under the Credit Agreement.
+In addition, the Company has \$45,258,000 in letters of credit outstanding, as collateral for insurance claims, that are secured by investments and cash equivalents totaling \$47,486,000.
 Investments, all of which are carried at fair value, consist of investment-grade bonds having maturities of up to five years.
 Fair value of investments is based primarily on quoted market prices.

 Historically, the Company has generated sufficient operating cash flow to meet its debt service requirements, fund continued growth, both internal and through acquisitions, complete or execute share purchases of its common stock under authorized share purchase programs, pay dividends and meet working capital needs.
 As a non-asset based provider of transportation capacity and logistics services, the Company's annual capital requirements for operating property are generally for trailing equipment and management information services equipment.
 In addition, a significant portion of the trailing equipment used by the Company is provided by third party capacity providers, thereby reducing the Company's capital requirements.
-During the 2009 thirteen-week period, the Company purchased \$555,000 of operating property and acquired \$6,585,000 of trailing equipment by entering into capital leases.
-Landstar anticipates purchasing approximately \$10,000,000 in operating property, primarily new trailing equipment to replace older trailing equipment, and information technology equipment during the remainder of fiscal year 2009 either by purchase or lease financing.
+During the 2009 twenty-six-week period, the Company purchased \$2,047,000 of operating property and acquired \$9,793,000 of trailing equipment by entering into capital leases.
+Landstar anticipates purchasing approximately \$5,000,000 of operating property, primarily new trailing equipment to replace older trailing equipment, and information technology equipment during the remainder of fiscal year 2009 either by purchase or lease financing.
+In the first week of the Company's 2009 fiscal third quarter, the Company completed the acquisitions of two supply chain transportation integration companies.
+Cash paid plus net liabilities assumed for the acquisitions was approximately \$32,000,000 in the aggregate.
+In addition, the Company may be required to pay additional consideration to the prior owner of one of the acquired companies that is contingent on the acquired company achieving certain levels of earnings through December 2014.